 Many evaluators make home visits to observe the living conditions as well as the way that the parties and child or children interact in a natural environment.

-The evaluator is not constrained by the rules of evidence and can and will review all types of documentary evidence, including photos, videos, emails, text messages, etc. It is important to make sure that the evaluator is provided whatever documentation that you want the evaluator to consider and to discuss in his custody evaluation report which will go to the court.
+The evaluator is not constrained by the rules of evidence and can and will review all types of documentary evidence, including photos, videos, emails, text messages, etc.

-Because of the prominence (by statute) of domestic violence issues in the law of custody in New York State, the evaluator should consider and discuss in his report any documented findings of domestic violence against either parent or any step parent or live in paramour.
+Because of the prominence (by statute) of domestic violence issues in the law of custody in New York State, the evaluator should consider and discuss in his report any documented findings of domestic violence against either parent or any step parent or live in partner.

 Do you really want a forensic custody evaluation?